 Conclusion: When should you call in sick as a nurse?

-When a nurse is suffering from a health condition which could be passed on to patients or other staff within the working environment, he or she should call in sick and take as much time off as is needed until their health is fully restored.
+When a nurse is suffering from a health condition that could be passed on to patients or other staff within the working environment, he or she should call in sick and take as much time off as is needed until their health is fully restored.

 In addition to this, nurses who are overtired, emotionally distressed, or struggling with mental health conditions should call in sick since these problems could affect the nurse’s ability to perform the job to the expected standard.